chrthomsen/pygrametl/docs/examples/bulkloading.rst

 Performing bulk loading of rows instead of single insertions can dramatically increase the performance of an ETL program.
 Bulk loading works by loading data from a temporary file into the database.
 The actual process of bulk loading however differs between each database vendor.
-Because of this, a user defined function must be created defining how to perform the bulk loading on the particular database.
+Because of this, a user-defined function must be created defining how to perform the bulk loading on the particular database.
 The following is a short list of example functions showing how simple bulk loading can be performed with some of the more widely used